 Deciding to find a mentor can be exciting, liberating, and scary—all at the same time.
 Who should you ask?
 What should you focus on?
 How will you know if it’s a good fit?
 One more question to add to your list: What type of mentor should you look for?

-Mentoring relationships are dynamic, personal, and fluid.
+Mentoring is dynamic, personal, and fluid.
+These relationships are also exceptionally beneficial given workers now want to feel a sense of belonging within their organization, which starts with relationship-building formats like mentoring.
 They should suit your needs and change as needed over time.
 The idea of a personal board of advisors is often used to describe how multiple mentors can create a network that you rely on for different things at different times.
-Each mentor on your board of advisors brings with them a unique perspective, skill set, and history of experiences that you can leverage.
+Each mentor on your board of advisors brings with them a unique perspective, skillset, and history of experiences that you can leverage.
 The makeup of your personal board of advisors will depend entirely upon the types of mentors you seek out and connect with.
 While many people picture an older, more senior person as a mentor, the rise of reverse mentoring has flipped that image on its head.

 So what are some other ideas for who can be a mentor?
 Here are seven types of mentors you could look for in your organization as you embark upon a mentoring relationship.

-A traditional mentor is someone who fits the idea most closely associated with mentoring: an older, more senior individual in your organization who has more experience than you do in a certain area.
+A traditional mentor is someone who fits the idea most closely associated with mentoring: An older, more senior individual in your organization who has more experience than you do in a certain area.
+It’s important to note here, however, that you shouldn’t be afraid of the word “traditional”.

 An aspirational mentor is someone you could look to for inspiration.
 These are people at any level of the organization who have qualities you admire and that you want to work on within yourself.
-Brené Brown is someone who inspires people through her work (and likely has millions of people who consider her a mentor—even though they have never met).
+In fact, aspirational mentors don’t even need to be someone within your organization.
+They can quite easily be people whose experience, skills, and talents have placed them in a position where others can learn from their example.
+Brené Brown, for example, is someone who inspires people through her work (and likely has millions of people who consider her a mentor—even though they have never met).
 They learn by watching her, listening to her, and reading her books.

 A practical mentor is someone you might seek if you need a real-world take on how to approach a problem or situation.
 While a practical mentor can inspire you, their main goal is to give you pragmatic advice that you can apply immediately to your work or life.
 Dr. Travis Bradberry comes to mind as a practical mentor that many people might look to for advice.
 His quality ideas on emotional intelligence can help solve countless interpersonal issues within organizations and teams.